Day Old Dominique Baby Chicks

-Production: Dominiques are considered a dual purpose breed, but they are excellent layers, producing 230-275 eggs annually.
-They do grow to a good table weight, as well.
+Production: Dominiques are considered a dual purpose breed, but they are excellent layers, producing 180-260 brown eggs annually.
+Dominique hens are broody.
+They do grow to a good table weight, as well with a yellow skin color.
 Traditionally, homesteaders used their ample feathers for pillows and mattresses.

 History: This breed is so old, that no one can really say where it came from or how it was developed.
 Many believe that Dominiques came to this continent with the pilgrims, and they are even sometimes called Pilgrim Fowl, but there is no documentation or proof that they actually did arrive with the pilgrims.